primodiumxyz/caldera-rpc-bug-minimal-reproduction/README.md

 ## Reproduction

-The [./packages/client/src/App.tsx](App) contains the logic for the reproduction.
-It just creates both a `publicClient.watchEvents` and a `publicClient.watchBlocks` listener.
+The [App](./packages/client/src/App.tsx) contains the logic for the reproduction.
+It just creates both a `publicClient.watchEvents` and a `publicClient.watchBlocks` listeners.
 The first one will increment whenever it receives an event, and the second one will increment whenever it receives a block that contains some logs.
-The increment function is called every 10 seconds (and you can call it manually on the page).
+The contract `increment` function is called every 10 seconds (and you can call it manually on the page).

 ## How to run